 Nearest shops - Palmerston Street.

-The original St Gregory's church was located just inside and to the right in the present day graveyard.
-I believe that the original name for the street was Gold Street - why I'm not sure but it is adjacent to Silver Street and that probably provides a clue.
+The original St Gregory’s chapel was located just inside and to the right in the present day graveyard.
+I believe that the original name for the street was Gold Street – why I’m not sure but it is adjacent to Silver Street and that probably provides a clue.
 But why would it have been changed?